ADirin/OTP1_LectureMaterial/Week 1/Lecture Assignment/Assignment1.md

 * During this meeting, the team will present their progress,
 * Discuss any challenges encountered, and receive feedback.
 * Adjustments to the sprint backlog and report the sprint activities.
-  -This includes detailing the number of tasks implemented, -challenges faced,
+  - This includes detailing the number of tasks implemented,
+  - challenges faced,
-  -and strategies planned to overcome these challenges in the upcoming sprints.
+  - and strategies planned to overcome these challenges in the upcoming sprints.